 The controls are located behind the ashpan cover which is situated behind the Ashpan / Fender.
 The controls, comprise a control valve to adjust the gas flow and a push button piezo igniter.
-There is also a flame adjuster which slides from left to right (NG models only).
-The left hand position gives maximum efficiency and output whereas the right hand position gives more flame but slightly less radiant glow.
 To light the fire proceed as follows:-

 - 5.2.1 Depress the control knob and turn anti-clockwise to the position marked pilot.
 Hold in the control knob for a few seconds to allow the gas to reach the pilot. - 5.2.2 Continue to hold-in the control knob and press the igniter button.
 If the pilot does not light, continue to press the igniter button until ignition occurs.
 When the pilot has lit, continue to hold the control knob in for 5-10 seconds to allow the thermocouple to heat up, if the pilot goes out when the control knob is released, repeat the lighting sequence.